remix-run/remix/docs/api/conventions.md

 Remix uses `app/entry.server.tsx` to generate the HTTP response when rendering on the server.
 The `default` export of this module is a function that lets you create the response, including HTTP status, headers, and HTML, giving you full control over the way the markup is generated and sent to the client.

-This module should render the markup for the current page using a `<Remix>` element with the `context` and `url` for the current request.
+This module should render the markup for the current page using a `<RemixServer>` element with the `context` and `url` for the current request.
 This markup will (optionally) be re-hydrated once JavaScript loads in the browser using the [browser entry module]("../entry.client").

 You can also export an optional `handleDataRequest` function that will allow you to modify the response of a data request.
 These are the requests that do not render HTML, but rather return the loader and action data to the browser once client side hydration has occured.